-About your 8816 Modem from NCF
+About your 8951ND Modem from NCF

-Your modem is pre-configured by NCF, so you can use it right away.
+Your modem is pre-configured by NCF, so you can use it right away, if your service has been activated.
 This document simply provides additional information for setup and troubleshooting.

 There are two cables (wires) involved - a telephone line cable and an Ethernet computer networking cable.
-You can tell the difference between the two by noting that the telephone cable has narrower plugs than the Ethernet cable.
+You can tell the difference between the two by noting that the telephone cable has narrower plugs than the Ethernet one.
+An Ethernet cable is useful only if you wish to connect to a computer near the modem.
+Many users will use only wireless connections, and not need an Ethernet cable.

-- 1-a.
+1-a.
 Connect DSL filters to any phone lines in your residence where you have a telephone.
-Plug the filter into a wall jack and then the phone into the filter. - 1-b.
+Plug the filter into a wall jack - and then the phone into the filter.

+1-b.
 A phone jack can be shared between a phone and computer by using a splitter.
-Remember to use a filter for the telephone branch only, as shown. - 2.
-Plug one end of a telephone wire into a phone jack (or splitter if sharing the phone jack as in 1b). - 3.
-Plug the other end of the telephone wire into the DSL "LINE" port on the modem. - 4.
-Connect the Ethernet wire to the "LAN" port on your modem.
-Connect the other end of the Ethernet wire to the Ethernet port on your computer. - 5.
-Plug the power adapter into a wall outlet and then into the back of your DSL modem.
+Remember to use a filter for the telephone branch only, as shown.

+2. Plug one end of a telephone wire into a phone jack (or splitter if sharing the phone jack as in 1b).

+3. Plug the other end of the telephone wire into the DSL "LINE" port on the modem.

+4. Your 8951ND wireless modem lets you connect with the Internet wirelessly.
+It also supports a wired connection for computers that may be near your modem.
+Connect a wire from any of the yellow rear ports to an Ethernet port on your computer if you wish, as shown in figure 1b.

+5. Plug the power adapter into a wall outlet and then into the back of your DSL modem.
 (A power strip with a surge protector is always a good choice for this and other computer gear.)
 Turn on power for your modem.

-If your computer is already on, you should see it recognize the network signal.
+5a) A computer is connecting over Ethernet cable will recognize the network signal in a few minutes.

+5b) If you are using the wireless connection, your computer, iPad or other WiFi-capable device should be able to see a wireless network in the form NCF_XXXXX, where the X's are unique to your device, and could be letters or numbers.

+(power line to modem not shown above, just for clarity)

+You should have received a sheet from NCF that gives you your NCF Member ID, your DSL username and your DSL password.
+(These credentials are also in your "Welcome to High-Speed Internet..." email from NCF, if you have access to your email already.)

+6) Choose the NCF_XXXXX network, and when asked for a "password" or "key" use the DSL-Password you were given for your account.

+Give both your computer and your modem a few minutes to finish their processes.
+You should ultimately have a solid green "ADSL" light on the modem, and the "Internet" light should also be illuminated.
+At that point, you are likely ready to being using the Internet.

+It is normal for both the WLAN and Internet lights to flash occasionally, showing data moving about.